andrewcretin/shopify2square/README.md

 # shopify2sqaure
-syncs products, orders, and customers from shopify to square
+- syncs products, orders, and customers from shopify to square. one way sync will only add (not update / remove)
+- to be used when migrating from shopify to square

 ### Setup:
 Install Brew: